Will

 Learn More

-• You need to designate an executor in your will to oversee the distribution of your assets and ensure that your wishes are carried out at your end-of-life.
-This person will handle the administrative and legal aspects of your estate.
+• You need to designate an executor in your Will to oversee the distribution of your assets and ensure that your wishes are carried out at your end-of-life.
+This person handles the administrative and legal aspects of your estate.
 You may designate more than one person to help execute your will.
+Learn more from the Government of BC.

 • Get some of your questions answered about wills by Nidus.ca.